-Our overriding purpose in providing this information is for your use in understanding how to formulate an efficient trading plan for yourself.
-If you place yourself in the position of having to rely on your tax professional to answer all of your questions, you will never know if he truly understands trader taxation.
+Our overriding purpose in providing this information is for your use in understanding how to formulate an efficient tax plan for yourself.
+If you place yourself in the position of having to rely on your tax professional to answer all your questions, you will never know if that person truly understands trader taxation.